-Pictured above, little boys outside their dormitory – once a solarium on the south side of the Hextall mansion house.
+Pictured above, little boys outside their dormitory – once a solarium on the north side of the Hextall mansion house.
 The year is 1947.
 The author, Frankie Dwyer , is in the front row, on the right, in overalls and black top.
 Our matron, Miss Ethel McArthur stands in the rear.
 Copyright the Glenbow Archives (see photo credits at end of material on “Welcome to the Home” page.)